Eastern Coral Snake

 Appearance

-Eastern coral snakes are highly venomous snakes native to the southeastern United States.
-Their color pattern consists of a series of rings that encircle their bodies: wide red and black rings separated by narrow yellow rings.
-The head of these snakes is black from the rostral scale to just behind the eyes.
+The color pattern of this species consists of a series of rings that encircle the body: wide red and black rings separated by narrow yellow rings.
+The head is black from the rostral scale to just behind the eyes.
+This snake commonly has a black snout as well as black eyes and then a yellow band on the back half of their head behind the eyes.
 The red rings are usually speckled with black.
 Males have longer tails than females, but females reach a greater total length.

 Distribution